 How to get rid of maggots in your garbage can fast

-It’s always alarming when you take out the trash only to find a sea of maggots crawling around your garbage can.
-And no matter how squeamish you are, you’ll need to know how to get rid of maggots fast.
+If you find a sea of maggots crawling in your trash can, this can be an alarming sight.
+But before you call out the exterminators, you'll need to know how to get rid of maggots fast.

 So what exactly are maggots, and where do they come from?
 These tiny, white or cream worms are actually fly larvae that live on organic waste.
 When flies infest a food garbage can, this becomes a breeding ground to lay their eggs.
 In a very short time, these hatch to become maggots.
 Such crawlies are more prevalent during the summer and spring months, when flies are more active, so knowing how to get rid of maggots is crucial.

-Before you think about calling in the exterminators, you can easily learn how to get rid of maggots in your garbage can in just a few steps.
+Luckily, you can easily learn how to get rid of maggots in your garbage can in just a few steps.
 By eliminating maggots, this will prevent a future infestation.
-Similar to knowing how to get rid of stink bugs, how to get rid of ants, and how to get rid of gnats inside your home, all you’ll need are a few household items to banish the tiny pests.
-So if you want to keep crawlies away, follow these tips on how to get rid of maggots in your garbage can fast.
+In fact, all you’ll need are a few household items to banish the tiny pests.
+So if you want to keep these crawlies away, follow these tips on how to get rid of maggots in your garbage can fast.

 Also, if you have a stinky trash can, here's how to deodorize your trash can in 5 easy ways.